eyeson-team/api/content/api-reference/index.md

 ## Screen capture

-In order to provide screen capture presentations, the clients user agent requires to have an extension installed.
-The eyeson GUI has a built in feature detection and will guide a participant on how to install the extension required.
+In order to provide screen capture presentations, the clients user agent requires an extension to be installed.
+The GUI has built in feature detection and will guide a participant through the installation.

 ```
 POST /rooms/:access_key/presentation